 Dependent child limit: $5,000

 |Loss of income||$12,000||Reimbursement details: You will be reimbursed for your verified income for up to three months, or to the claim limit, with a maximum of $1,250 per person per week.|

 The amount of coverage available for a card with complimentary transit accident insurance only varies based on the person making the claim, with the following benefit amounts:

 - Cardholders: Up to $500,000 depending on the claim.

 - Spouses: Up to $250,000 depending on the claim.

 - Dependent children: Up to $125,000 depending on the claim.

 Interstate flight inconvenience insurance

-The following table outlines the claims and coverage limits that apply if you have a Citi Prestige, Rewards Signature or Emirates Citi World Mastercard.
+The following table outlines the claims and coverage limits that apply if you have a Citi Prestige, Premier or Emirates Citi World Mastercard.